gabrielvicenteYT/placeholdermcforafullguide/docs/server_lists/ANTICHEAT_TEST_SERVERS.md

 #### Notes
 - This is the official Spartan Test Server, so be prepared to test bleeding-edge builds
 - If you want an elytra, contact Vagdedes
-| EU Proxy.
-It's the official test server of Spartan, powered by the owner himself, Vagdedes.
-To get an elytra, you have to contact him, but that shouldn't be hard.
-Very likely always has the latest bleeding-edge build.
-(IP: minecraft.vagdedes.com)
 >ㅤ

 ### Grim Test Server
 #### Proxies
 - NA Proxy: test.grim.ac